What is arthrodesis?

 Dr. Ahuja utilizes arthrodesis in spinal fusion surgeries including posterior lumbar interbody fusions.
 In spinal fusions, surgeons place a bone graft between vertebrae so that new bone grows into that space.
 These are also known as Posterior Lumbar Interbody Fusion, or PLIF, surgeries.

 Generally, spinal fusions are used to reduce or eliminate instability in the back along with associated pain in the lower back and legs.
-Athrodesis is also commonly used to treat arthritis in the ankle, knee or hip, though Dr. Ahuja’s focus is on spinal fusions.
+Arthrodesis is also commonly used to treat arthritis in the ankle, knee or hip, though Dr. Ahuja’s focus in his Wisconsin practice is on spinal fusions.

 MAS® PLIF stands for Maximum Access Surgery Posterior Lumbar Interbody Fusion.
 The procedure utilizes advanced less invasive surgical techniques that constitute a less disruptive approach to decompressing nerve roots and fusing one or more vertebrae together.